Advait-Bankar/Python-Assignment-Tasks/README.md

 # Python Assignment – Tutedude

 ## Task 1
-This script [describe what Task1.py does].
+This script does the simple maths numericals such as Addition, Subtractin, Multiplication and Division, as per the user's input of any two numbers.

 ## Task 2
-This script [describe what Task2.py does].
+This script does make you a personalized Greeting, using the input of name and surname.

 ## How to Run
 Make sure you have Python installed.
 Then run: